 As Hurricane Florence headed for North Carolina, it became more and more apparent that we were going to be in the line for heavy rains and wind.
 We learned the hard way from Hurricane Matthew in 2016 and had planned well in advance this time to ensure our patients had enough food, water, medications, oxygen, and supplies.
+With the introduction of long-lasting food products for any disaster, we would be better prepared for the next hurricane.
+Emergency Food Supply provided by Roundhouse Provisions or any other company could prove useful for the people who would need extra support.
 We knew which of our patients were on oxygen, who had a generator, what each patient’s evacuation plan was, and had multiple contact numbers to ensure we could reach them during and after the storm.
 Several of our homecare patients transferred to Morrison Manor, our inpatient hospice facility for shelter from the storm prior to its landfall on Friday, September 14th.
 As events unfolded, the Scotland County Emergency Management team and our local hospital recommended that we evacuate our inpatient hospice facility, Morrison Manor, due to the risk of flooding.
 Forecasts for our area were for 15-20 inches of rain.
 Morrison Manor is now in a flood zone after Hurricane Matthew in 2016 changed the flood mapping.
 The facility is next to a small stream and retention pond.
 We made the decision to evacuate patients and staff on Friday morning.
 Patients, hospice staff, medical supplies, food and water were moved to Scotland Memorial Hospital’s Urgent Care Center by noon that day.
 The heavy rain soon started and did not stop for days.
 We made the right decision as Morrison Manor as well as our homecare office building suffered damage from the flooding rains.
 Much of the flooring and sheetrock had to be torn out, dried, and replaced.
-We were able to move patients and staff back to the facility on Tuesday morning, September 18th and were even able to help several community members who needed shelter and power.
+We were not in need of professionals like Denver roofers just at that moment, but it is a good thing that similar services are on hand in case they are needed during this time.
+We were able to move patients and staff back to the facility on Tuesday morning, September 18th, and were even able to help several community members who needed shelter and power.
 We are not back 100% yet but we are getting there.
 Please know we appreciate your support and prayers for our agency and other agencies who have suffered from natural disasters.

 Camille Utter, Executive Director